tumik/elma-lanparty-stats/README.md

 # Elasto Mania Stats Combine

+This repository, including this README file, is almost completely AI-generated.
+Sorry for the bad code.
+Didn't have time at the lan party to design this properly.

 A web application that combines Elasto Mania player statistics from multiple STATE.DAT files.
 This tool allows players to upload their personal STATE.DAT files and combines everyone's best times to create a comprehensive leaderboard.

 ![Elasto Mania](static/elma.jpg)